Uday47/Face-Emotion-Recogition-on-FER2013-69-Test-Accuracy-/README.md

 Real-time face detection and emotion/gender classification using fer2013 dataset.

-You can view the Kaggle Notebook[here.](https://www.kaggle.com/uday47/face-emotion-recognition-resnet50-fer2013)
+You can view the Kaggle Notebook [here.](https://www.kaggle.com/uday47/face-emotion-recognition-resnet50-fer2013)

+Due to computational limitations, model training and video stream was done on Google Colab.

 You can download the model [here.](https://drive.google.com/file/d/11Gb3gzrG2z9-IgqxisitJgYl-B1LAzmS/view)